Position

 Qualifications

-• Proven experience in project management and team leadership.
+• Proven experience in coordinating and managing site operations.

-• Strong knowledge of construction practices, safety regulations, and quality control standards.
+• Strong knowledge of relevant laws, regulations, and compliance requirements.

 Is becoming a Site Coordinator a good career path?